Jury selected for U.S. trial of one-eyed, handless Islamic cleric

 U.S. District Judge Katherine Forrest and lawyers for both the government and Abu Hamza settled on a jury of 12 and four alternates after several hours of questions intended to expose potential bias.
 Among the jurors selected were a retired bus dispatcher, a postal worker and a doctor originally from Sarajevo.

-Forrest also ruled on Monday that a main government witness, Saajid Badat, can testify via closed-circuit television from Britain because he would face possible arrest if he travelled to the United States.
+Forrest also ruled on Monday that a main government witness, Saajid Badat, can testify via closed-circuit television from Britain because he would face possible arrest if he traveled to the United States.

 Badat, a former al Qaeda operative, plotted with Briton Richard Reid to blow up airplanes using shoe bombs in 2001 before backing out at the last minute.
 He pleaded guilty and agreed to cooperate with authorities in Britain, where he is living under an assumed name after serving six years in prison.